MelHiour/vyos_cfg_v2/README.md

 ├── key.py                      Contains API key(s).
 Please gitignore this
 ├── README.md                   This very file
-├── requirements.txt            All you need to have to run the script └── vyos_cfg.py                 Main script
+├── requirements.txt            All you need to have to run the script ├── tests                       Pretending that I can write tests here...
+└── vyos_cfg.py                 Main script
 ```